raifcoonjah/Xtweaks-debloater/README.md

 ![alt text](https://mraif13.github.io/jpg.jpg)

 Special  Thanks to: Ijaz Farooq from XDA for most the commands<br>
-Other thanks to: James, Adel and Muhammed for testing.<br>
+Other thanks to: James, Reyansh, Rajesh and Muhammed for testing and their help!<br>

 - Notice before we start
 1. All these commands have been tested, but I cannot make sure it works on every device ever.
 Please use this at your own risk.
 I'm not responsible for any damage caused.